The generators of a colon ideal with an application to the weak Lefschetz property for monomial almost complete intersections in three variables: Application to WLP in 3-Variable Monomial ACIs

 We can write the polynomials in this theorem explicitly for small values of $a_1, a_2, a_3$ and prove that they do not have any ``large'' roots, meaning that WLP holds for all values of $t\geq\frac{a_{1}+a_{2}+a_{3}}{3}$ (see \autoref{example}).
-Notice also that this theorem does not assume $a_{1}<a_{2}<a_{3}$; our result is independent of the exponent ordering.
+While the proof of this theorem will be written after relabeling so that $a_{1}\leq a_{2}\leq a_{3}$, note that the conclusion applies to any unordered triple of positive exponents satisfying the corresponding condition on the largest exponent relative to the other two.

 In anticipation of the theorem's proof, we have two preparatory lemmas: